The History of MRB Group

 In 2007, James Gresens, P.E., becomes CEO and President, expanding MRB Group’s service area to PA, GA, NC, FL, and TX.

-2012 to Present – Firm expands water, wastewater divisions with licensed operators.
+2012 to 2019 – Firm expands water, wastewater divisions with licensed operators.

 SmarterLocalGov, the municipal services division of MRB Group, is formed to provide strategic planning services to strengthen local governments.

-Additional MRB Group offices open in Syracuse, NY, and Temple, TX.
+Additional MRB Group offices open in Syracuse, NY, and in Temple, TX.

-MRB Group acquires Architectural Edge and Chatfield Engineering, expanding teams and professional services.
+MRB Group acquires Architectural Edge and Chatfield Engineers expanding teams and professional services.

 Our team is proud to have been recognized by industry peers and professional organizations: